tomas-fryza/esp-micropython/lab2-gpio/README.md

 ### Learning objectives

-* Use a breadboard for prototyping
+* Use a breadboard for prototyping.
-* Configure input/output pins of ESP32
+* Configure input/output pins of ESP32.
-* Understand the distinction between active-low and active-high connections
+* Understand the distinction between active-low and active-high connections.
-* Utilize basic I/O components, such as buttons, LEDs, and keypads, in MicroPython
+* Utilize basic I/O components, such as buttons, LEDs, and keypads, in MicroPython.

 <a name="preparation"></a>